suitenumerique/messages/src/socks-proxy/README.md

 ## Overview

-This service provides a SOCKS5 proxy server that can be used for routing SMTP traffic through a specifi IP address.
+This service provides a SOCKS5 proxy server that can be used for routing SMTP traffic through a specific IP address.

 ## Architecture